Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Pushdown Automata.md

 - A **Pushdown Automaton (PDA)** is a computational model that extends [[finite automata]] by including a stack as an additional storage mechanism.
-This extra memory allows PDAs to recognize a broader class of languages, specifically the class of [[conetx|context-free languages (CFLs)]].
+- This extra memory allows PDAs to recognize a broader class of languages, specifically the class of [[Context-Free Grammars|context-free languages (CFLs)]].
-Definition
+# Formalization
-A Pushdown Automaton is a 6-tuple P = (Q, Σ, Γ, δ, q0 , F ), where:
+- A Pushdown Automaton is a 6-tuple P = (Q, Σ, Γ, δ, q0 , F ), where:
 • Q is a finite set of states.
 • Σ is the input alphabet (finite set of input symbols).
 • Γ is the stack alphabet (finite set of stack symbols).